-They made an important realization that their blog is the single biggest source of new trial signups, and blog subscribers are more than twice as likely to sign up for a trial as non-subscribers.
+Groove discovered that their blog is the single biggest source of new trial signups, and learned that blog subscribers overall are more than 2X as likely to sign up for a trial as non-subscribers.

 1. Install a Scroll Box

-They wanted to find the best “mix” of different optin types, so that they wouldn’t annoy readers too much.
+They wanted to find the best “mix” of different optin types so that they wouldn’t annoy readers.

 The first successful optin was a polite slide-in scroll box that appeared when the reader reached the end of a post.

 This optin converted around 1.4%, and they received nearly 2,000 email signups from it. 👏

 Next, Groove started experimenting with highly noticeable floating bars, which attach themselves to the top (or bottom) of the reader’s screen and scroll along with them.

 Their floating bar converted at just under 1%, also receiving around 2,000 signups.